EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

 **Status:** Ready for review

 notes:
-* exchange of organisation credentials - issue and present
+* exchange of organisational credentials - issue and present
-* organisation credentials are credentials about legal entities and their relationships
+* organisational credentials are credentials about legal entities and their relationships
 * legal entities are legal persons (companies) or natural persons (humans related to the company - employee, shareholder, ultimate beneficiary owners, ...)
 * enterprise wallets holds organisational credentials and are operated by the company
   * used by a group a persons (employees of the company)